LispCookbook/cl-cookbook/hashes.md

 The value associated with the key NIL is NIL-VALUE
 ~~~

 You can also use [`with-hash-table-iterator`](http://www.lispworks.com/documentation/HyperSpec/Body/m_w_hash.htm), a macro which turns (via [`macrolet`](http://www.lispworks.com/documentation/HyperSpec/Body/s_flet_.htm)) its first argument into an iterator that on each invocation returns three values per hash table entry - a generalized boolean that's true if an entry is returned, the key of the entry, and the value of the entry.
-If there are no more entries, only one value is returned - NIL.
+If there are no more entries, only one value is returned - `nil`.

 ~~~lisp
 ;;; same hash-table as above